erenyenigul/kong_pong/README.md

 ![Game](https://github.com/erenyenigul/kong_pong/blob/main/assets/Screen%20Shot%202021-03-30%20at%2013.53.11.png)

 Start Game.java first.
+This will be the game of the host.
 The program will wait until Client.java is opened.

 Run Client.java and It will ask for ip adress.
-If you are opening both client and game in just one computer, you can write localhost or just leave the space empty.
+If you are opening both client and game in the same network, you can write localhost or just leave the space empty.
-Otherwise you should write the ip adress of the computer which has GAME.java running on.
+Otherwise you should write the ip adress of the computer which has Game.java running on.

 CONTROLS :   A for LEFT
              D for RIGHT